shiftw041/ida-exportsymbols/README.md

 IDA plugin to export symbols from IDA database to ELF file or plaintext.

 Added support for IDA 7.4+ (Python 3.8), original repo only works for 7.0-7.3.
-Tested on IDA Pro 7.7.
+Tested on IDA Pro 7.7 and IDA Pro 8.3.

 Idea taken from https://github.com/danigargu/syms2elf but written from scratch.